scrunglebunky/Yup/README.md

 # YUP DEVLOG
 ## PART ONE- GETTING IT ALL TOGETHER
+- 6/03/23: added a little bar rectangle for the UI, when the
+- 6/03/23: programmed backgrounds; layering for scrolling images; resizing;
+- 6/02/23: made individual image loading
+- 6/02/23: made the formation somewhat functional, with a graphical representation of its position
+- 6/02/23: learned that \*\*kwargs is a thing, also working on fixing arguments to be more universal per everything (characters, formations, states, etc)
 - 6/01/23: made a data file called "loadlist" that calls for everything to be preloaded; replaces RevC's large glob of image loading
 - 6/01/23: scrapped the class, made it a function for easier navigation and less confusing-ness; it now just returns a loaded level
 - 6/01/23: Made a class that takes the level data into account